Skip to main content

 The 2019 Laureus World Sports Awards celebrated yesterday

-featured in News & reviews Author Ana Hernández, Monaco Editor Updated
+featured in News & Reviews Author Ana Hernández, Monaco Editor Updated

 The biggest sports stars gathered in Monaco last night for an event dedicated to celebrating last year's sporting feats.
 First held in 2000 with Nelson Mandela as the honorary guest, these awards recognise the power of sports to change the world through the more than 150 projects that their partners, members and ambassadors support.